-An area of native planting (P2002).
+An area of young planting in 1.2m shelters.
 Species consist of abundant ash and birch, frequent oak, rowan and wild cherry, and occasional goat willow, hawthorn and hazel.
 The cpt was planted in 2002 and is well established.
 A mature hawthorn hedge runs through the centre of the compartment.
 Ground flora is prolific and is dominated by grasses and thistles, with abundant nettles and frequent dock and hogweed.